U.S. seeks alternate satellite terminal bids

 “It is the Air Force’s intent to find the best possible cost solution in the FAB-T program, either through a new contract or by converting the current FAB-T contract from a cost-plus to a fixed price structure,” said Air Force spokeswoman Major Tracy Bunko.
 “Negotiations with Boeing on the current contract are ongoing while we continue to look at other provider options.”

-Raytheon has produced and tested other terminals that can operate with the AEHF satellites.

-“We are the only provider of AEHF terminals that are in production for the Army, Navy and Air Force, and look forward to the opportunity to bid on the FAB-T alternate program,” said to Scott Whatmough, Raytheon vice president.
+No comment was immediately available from Boeing.
+Its shares were down 0.2 percent at $73.62 on Friday afternoon.

-The Air Force nearly terminated Boeing’s FAB-T program in January, but decided to hold off after the company proposed fixed-price terms with a “not-to-exceed” ceiling.
+The Air Force nearly terminated the program in January, but decided to hold off after Boeing proposed switching the contract to fixed-price terms with a “not-to-exceed” ceiling.

-Boeing won a $235 million deal to develop the new terminals in September 2002, but the program’s cost has ballooned to $1.6 billion, not including production, according to recent Air Force estimates.
+Boeing won a $235 million deal to develop the new terminals in September 2002, but the program’s cost has ballooned to $1.6 billion, according to recent Air Force estimates.

 The Air Force’s fiscal 2013 budget proposal asked for $107.5 million to continue work on the FAB-T program, less than half the 2012 sum of $231.2 million.